 Highlights include drone footage of an avalanche's deadly wall of tumbling snow in Greenland and an amazing piece that follows a musk ox through a blizzard (the camera operator lived in a garden shed which he towed around on snowmobile).
 But it's the Siberian tigers that steal the show – there are only 550 left in the world and it took the Frozen Planet II producers three years to capture them on camera.

 Each episode of the six-part BBC series lasts 60 minutes and looks at a particular habitat.
-This week, episode 4 of Frozen Planet II takes viewers to Antarctica for a thrilling peek at seal pups and blue whales.
+This week, episode 6 of Frozen Planet II, introduces us to the scientists who dedicate their lives to understand how our world is changing and how the lives of the animals in these delicate ecosystems, and how our own lives, might change with the change of climate.
 As ever, the show starts at 8pm BST on Sunday.
 Make sure you know how to watch Frozen Planet II from anywhere.

 Frozen Planet II air dates